-When a girl comes back with her strong leadership, anything will happen because it is the toughest scenario in humankind.
+When a girl comes back with strong leadership, anything will happen because it is the toughest scenario in humankind.
 Do you remember Wonder Woman and Birds of Prey movie?
 Gal Gadot and Harley Quinn showed their superpower and their mental strength.

 10 Romance Books With Strong Female Leads